-State support comprises approximately 1/3 of the annual cost of Center operations.
-In order to balance The Center’s budget, we must raise significant donations annually from individuals, foundations and corporate sources.
-Income from rental activity contributes to balancing The Center’s budget and supporting its programs.
+State support comprises approximately 1/3 of the annual cost of PAC operations.
+In order to balance The PAC’s budget, we must raise significant donations annually from individuals, foundations, and corporate sources.
+Income from rental activity contributes to balancing The PAC’s budget and supporting its programs.

 Application and Notification

 An inquiry for rental booking must be completed that includes sufficient detail to determine estimated costs and to give an understanding of the nature and flow of the event.
-The inquiry form can be obtained by contacting Kimberly Cook, Booking Manager at Kimberly.email@example.com or 914.251.6169.
+The inquiry form can be obtained by contacting Ian Driver.

 Rental bookings can be tentatively held based on space availability (pending formal application) between three months and one year prior to the date requested.
-Hold requests further in advance than one year or less than three months in advance will be at the discretion of Center staff.
+Hold requests further in advance than one year or less than three months in advance will be at the discretion of The PAC staff.

 Reservation and Contracting

-Estimated costs, for the use of the facility, services, labor, equipment rental, and other fees, shall be set to the Client after the inquiry has been reviewed.
+Estimated costs, for the use of the facility, services, labor, equipment rental, and other fees, shall be sent to the Client after the inquiry has been reviewed.

 Following tentative confirmation of a rental booking and the Client’s agreement to the estimated cost and conditions a State Revocable Permit (the contract between the Client and the State of New York) will be issued.
-This State Permit and related forms must be completed and returned to The Center as soon as possible after receipt but not later than ten business days after the contract has been issued by The Center.
-The Center has not made a binding commitment to reserve space, equipment or services until The Center receives the signed State Revocable Permit with a 50% deposit.
+This State Permit and related forms must be completed and returned to The PAC as soon as possible after receipt but not later than ten business days after the contract has been issued by The PAC.
+The PAC has not made a binding commitment to reserve space, equipment or services until The PAC receives the signed State Revocable Permit with a 50% deposit.

 Insurance and Indemnification

-Prior to any use of The Center, and throughout the period of the Client’s use of The Center, the Client shall procure and maintain insurance for its event as described below:
+Prior to any use of The PAC, and throughout the period of the Client’s use of The PAC, the Client shall procure and maintain insurance for its event as described below:

 The Client must provide evidence of appropriate insurance protection with limits of not less than $2,000,000 combined single limit (CSL) for bodily injury, $2,000,000 for property damage, $2,000,000 general aggregate.
 This Certificate of Insurance shall be furnished to the College with the signed contract or no later than ten business days prior to the first day of the effective date of the State Permit agreement.
 The insurance shall be in effect beginning the day before the permit period and ending the day after the last date of the agreement.
 For some events the insurance protection limits may be higher than those stated above.